2020 Adding New Medical Conditions - Medical Cannabis Program

-Patients certified for sickle cell disease or chronic motor or vocal tic disorder will become eligible to enroll in the state's Medical Cannabis program on July 1, 2021, and receive medical cannabis from either of the state's two medical cannabis manufacturers starting Aug.
+Patients certified for sickle cell disease or chronic motor or vocal tic disorder became eligible to enroll in the state's Medical Cannabis program on July 1, 2021, and can receive medical cannabis from either of the state's two medical cannabis manufacturers starting Aug.
 1, 2021.
 As with other qualifying conditions, patients need advance certification from a Minnesota health care provider.

-MDH will take a deeper look at specific anxiety disorders in 2021.
+MDH took a deeper look at specific anxiety disorders in 2021.
 As part of the additional study, MDH convened a work group that included health care practitioners who treat patients with anxiety disorder.

 Petitions Considered in 2020